AdePhil/framework-for-learning/slides.md

 <v-clicks>

-- This is an aggregation of simple data types that characterizes an entity.
+- This is an aggregation of simple data types that characterizes an entity

 - This is usually expressed in classes / structs